 Some human populations differ from others by distribution of shared vrGVs.
 For example, in the LWK population we observed the largest number of pairs (156) that shared more than 800 vrGVs.
-However, another African population, YRI, has only 7 of such pairs shared >800 vrGVs (see Fig 4).
+However, another African population, YRI, has only seven of such pairs shared greater than 800 vrGVs (see fig. 4).
 LWK population has the widest peak of the distribution of shared vrGVs with the mean-to-SD ratio of 1.2, whereas this ratio in European populations is about 0.3.
-One of the possible interpretations of this observation is that LWK might have experienced a high level of inbreeding, or it has a distinct subpopulation structure and the sample of LWK individuals were collected disproportionately from a few subpopulations.
+One of the possible interpretations of this observation is that LWK might have experienced a high level of inbreeding, or it has a distinct subpopulation structure and the sample of LWK individuals was collected disproportionately from a few subpopulations.

-Here we showed that genetic relationships can be effectively determined by the analysis of distribution of shared vrGVs between individuals.
+Here, we showed that genetic relationships can be effectively determined by the analysis of distribution of shared vrGVs between individuals.
 This analysis should take into account population structure.
-For example, number of vrGVs per individual varies among different geographic regions, being the highest in Africa (average vrGVs per individual in LWK is 67,200 and standard deviation, $\sigma$ , is 7,500) and dropping to 16,200 in Europe (GBR population; $\sigma$ =2,650) and 24,100 in Asia (CHB population; $\sigma$ =4,100).
-In these calculations the threshold (0.2%) for vrGVs determination has been established based on the entire set of 1092 people from 14 populations.
+For example, number of vrGVs per individual varies among different geographic regions, being the highest in Africa (average vrGVs per individual in LWK is 67,200 and standard deviation, $\sigma$ , is 7,500) and dropping to 16,200 in Europe (GBR population; $\sigma = 2,650$ ) and 24,100 in Asia (CHB population; $\sigma = 4,100$ ).
+In these calculations, the threshold (0.2%) for vrGVs determination has been established based on the entire set of 1,092 people from 14 populations.
 It makes sense to put such a threshold for each population discretely.
-This has not been done in this paper since we have not got enough statistics (the number of people in each population is less than 100).

-Due to the differences in population structures, we observed significant variations in the number of shared vrGVs between the first and the second order relatives in different populations (see Figure 4 and Supplementary Table S3).
+This has not been done in this article as we have not got enough statistics (the number of people in each population is less than 100).
+Due to the differences in population structures, we observed significant variations in the number of shared vrGVs between the first and the second order relatives in different populations (see fig. 4 and supplementary table S3, Supplementary Material online).
 First order relatives (shared 50% common genetic materials) have 28,000-46,000 shared vrGVs in Africa and only about 14,000-20,000 in Asia.
 This number is proportionally decreased for the second order relatives and further on.

 There is a constant and intense influx of novel mutations in humans and other species.
-On average, each person has from 40 to 100 novel mutations that are absent in the genome his/her parents (CONRAD et al. 2011; KONDRASHOV and SHABALINA 2002; LI and DURBIN 2011).
+On average, each person has from 40 to 100 novel mutations that are absent in the genome his/ her parents (Kondrashov and Shabalina 2002; Conrad et al. 2011; Li and Durbin 2011).
 A majority of these novel mutations are eliminated soon after their arrival by genetic drift and selection.
-Yet the remaining portion of novel mutations is an important endless source for vrGVs, which pool continuously renovates and maintains at a very high level (14-40 thousand vrGVs per individual in European and Asian populations).
-Recent computational analysis of the 1000 Genome database by Moore and coauthors (MOORE et al. 2013) also demonstrated the highest abundance of rare GVs, yet they used slightly higher threshold (0.3%) for their frequencies.
-In the review by Keinan and Clark the authors summarized the common viewpoint that an excess of rare genetic variants has resulted from the recent explosive growth of human population (KEINAN and CLARK 2012).
-Whole-genome dynamics of millions of genetic variants is a very intricate issue that only recently has been touched in computer simulations (QIU et al. 2014) and also in large-scale computations of 1000 Genomes Project data (MOORE et al. 2013).
+Yet the remaining portion of novel mutations is an important endless source for vrGVs, which pool continuously renovates and maintains at a very high level (14,000-40,000 vrGVs per individual in European and Asian populations).
+Recent computational analysis of the 1000 Genome database by Moore et al. (2013) also demonstrated the highest abundance of rare GVs, yet they used slightly higher threshold (0.3%) for their frequencies.
+In the review by Keinan and Clark (2012), the authors summarized the common viewpoint that an excess of rare genetic variants has resulted from the recent explosive growth of human population.
+Whole-genome dynamics of millions of genetic variants is a very intricate issue that only recently has been touched in computer simulations (Qiu et al. 2014) and also in large-scale computations of 1000 Genomes Project data (Moore et al. 2013).